 That might redeem the comic part if we didn’t live in a world full of people who can’t separate entertainment from reality.
 After the Jaws movie came out in 1975, the global shark population took a big hit.
 This despite the fact I’m more likely to die walking my dog than being killed by a shark.
 Sure, I live in the Midwest and the only Shark I’ve seen was fighting a Jet near the park.
 But that’s besides the point.
 Statistically, everywhere, sharks aren’t a problem.

 Disasters are big problems.
-This is why I get my practical survival information from sources like Gun Digest.
+This is why I get my practical survival information from sources that take these topics seriously.
 I focus my “prepping” time on things I’d actually use.
 Food.
 Water.
 Fire.
 Tools.
 It’s like second-nature.
 I don’t have to think about it.

 Still, I have to wonder.
 If all I did was focus on zombies and ways to kill them, what would be my second-nature response in a disaster?